 There are several ways to support collagen production during menopause, including maintaining a healthy diet and incorporating strength-training exercises into your fitness routine.
 Vitamin C is especially important for collagen synthesis.

-Local production of collagen however can be stimulated by scalp micro needling, or dermarolling.
+Local production of collagen however can be stimulated by scalp microneedling or dermarolling.
 This process creates small wounds in scalp and around hair follicles which signals your body to produce more collagen in those areas.
-This extra collagen provides structural support to your hair follicle and supports growth of your hair.
+This extra collagen provides structural support to your hair follicle and supports the growth of your hair.

 Serotonin is a neurotransmitter involved in regulating mood, appetite, and sleep, among other functions.
 Estrogen affects serotonin levels in several ways, both directly and indirectly:

-- Estrogen can influence production of serotonin by increasing the activity of an enzyme tryptophan hydroxylate.
+- Estrogen can influence the production of serotonin by increasing the activity of the enzyme tryptophan hydroxylate.
 Estrogen also increases the density of serotonin receptors in the brain, which can make the brain more sensitive to serotonin.